Argyll_Printer_Profiler Scripts — User Guide

 PAPER_SIZEA4orLetter -

-PROFILE_SMOOTINGArgument -r incolprofaverage deviation, affecting accuracy and smooting of profile.
+PROFILE_SMOOTINGArgument -r incolprofaverage deviation, affecting accuracy and smoothing of profile.
 Argyll-default 0.5.
 1.0 makes smoother profile without much reduction in accuracy. -

 TARGET_RESOLUTIONDPI for generated TIFF targets